Skip to main content

 Step 3: Identify hyperparameters to tune

-Step 5: Rebuild model
+Step 5: Improve model

 1. In the H2O Hydrogen Torch navigation menu, click Create experiment.